wildfly-extras/wildfly-camel-book/security/README.md

 * [JAX-WS Security](jaxws.md)
 * [JMS Security](jms.md)

-In addition to that, we use Camel's notion of [RoutePolicies](http://camel.apache.org/routepolicy.html) to integrate with the WildFly security system.
+In addition to that, we use Camel's notion of Route Policies to integrate with the WildFly security system.

 * [RoutePolicy](policy.md)